evilpaper/mrmenmemory/leaderboard-service/README.md

 This is the backend part of Mr Men Memory Match.

-Basically a micro-service for storing and retreiving best times.
+A micro-service for storing and retrieving best times.

 ## How to Install